Carl complained when his insurer rejected his claim to help arrange a flight home when he was taken seriously ill on a holiday.

 The doctor treating Carl had provided a verbal assurance that he was fit to fly.
 He’d also explained why repatriation was in Carl’s best interests.
 But the insurer said it would need a written report to confirm this before it could reconsider.

-Carl argued that the insurer's insistence on a written report was unreasonable as the doctor's view was that it was in his best interests to be repatriated.
+Carl argued the insurer's insistence on a written report was unreasonable as the doctor's view was that it was in his best interests to be repatriated.
 Anxious not to delay matters any longer, Carl paid for the flight home himself.

 What we said